Perpetual Upright Bass Strings

 These strings aren't jazz-specific, but, like the other major string that they will undoubtedly be compared to, they should work very well in that context.
 But they should be a strong contender in just about any pizz context.
 They settle almost immediately, with very little break-in needed; and they quickly reach their full tonal potential and ability to hold pitch reliably.
 All strings are chrome steel wound on a uniquely designed and extremely flexible high-tensile steel rope core, which makes them very consistent, and (as is the case with similar strings) long-lasting.
 They will work great with magnetic pickups and all other pickup systems.

 Pirastro heard you!
 Customers have responded to the Perpetuals, saying that they LOVE how they sound and play - but some have mentioned that the higher strings are a little on the "thin" side.
 The string designers at Pirastro have now engineered new G and D strings that have a beefier feel AND tone, and many players have already fallen in love with this new version.
-It has a lot more stuff going on inside, and as a result it is more costly to produce (and sell) than the "regular" version strings from this set.
+It's not just a "thicker" version of the same strings - it has a lot more stuff going on inside, and as a result it is more costly to produce (and sell) than the "regular" version strings from this set.
 But they are a very special strings (particularly the G-string), and I expect them to cannibalize sales of the very popular Oliv G and D strings - they're that good!
+(In fact, I'm told that Pirastro even briefly toyed with the idea of calling it the "Perpetual Oliv" string.)

 We have the Stark G and Stark D set up for separate purchase, as well as available in the packaged sets (we substitute out the standard G string for the "stark" string).